kartikeysachdeva/ComputerOrg/README.md

 # Verilog
-Projects and practice problems for C++
+Projects and practice problems for Verilog